 In research seminars, also offered during the first three semesters of study, issues of method relevant to academic research of religion and Buddhism are discussed.
 These courses introduce the historical development of the study of religion and enable the graduate student to engage in critical scholarship and research.

 In the second year of the MA, the focus turns toward the practical application of the skills acquired during the first year of study, culminating in the writing of the MA thesis.
 Working with an experienced thesis supervisor, the student formulates a thesis project and spends the first semester studying the necessary historical, literary, and philosophical background materials before spending the second semester writing the thesis itself, with continued guidance by the thesis supervisor.

 Entrance into the MA program requires at least one year of Classical Tibetan or Sanskrit, and 12 credits of Religious Studies coursework.
-Interested applicants who do not have the required prerequisites may do a year's preparatory work in our BA program to ready themselves for admission to the MA.
-Such applicants should apply directly to the MA program and a course of study will be prescribed for them.
+Interested applicants who do not have the required prerequisites may do a year of preparatory work in our MA Preparatory program to ready themselves for admission to the MA.
+Once applicants get accepted into the MA preparatory program, a course of study will be prescribed for them.

 For a detailed description of the program, including Admission Requirements, please download the MA Course Description.